rushfive/RunInfoBuilder/README.md

 - `Property` (`Expression<Func<TRunInfo, TProperty>>`) - An expression representing the `RunInfo` property the parsed value will be bound to.
 - `HelpToken` (`string`) - The token that appears in the help menu representing this option.
 Example: `"[--hide|-h]"`.
 - `OnParseErrorUseMessage` (`Func<string, string>`) - An optional function used to generate the error message on parsing error.
 The single argument is the program argument (representing option's value) that failed to parse.

+*******TODO: explain how bool global options are stackable with other options.
+			show an example of what's valid stacking vs not (ie trying to stack 2 bool optinos from dfiferent command/subcommand scopes)'

 ```
 Options =